 20. Science Centre Singapore

 Science Centre Singapore is a fun learning experience complete with hands-on activities, live shows, and lively exhibits.
 The museum displays scientific concepts in vibrant ways that are rarely seen at other museums.
-For couples who want a fun day out, visit the Science Centre and test each other through a variety of interactive exhibits.
+For couples who want a fun day out, visit the Science Centre and test each other through a variety of exhibits.

 21. Snow City

 Located next door to the Science Centre, Snow City is an indoor snow centre where you can toboggan down a sloped hill on a cushy tyre.
 With Singapore’s constant humid and sunny weather, this could be the perfect place to cool off.
 Couples can snuggle up to keep warm or have a fun snow ball fight during the 2 hour visit.

 22. Mint Museum of Toys

 The Mint Museum of Toys displays a private collection of vintage toys.
 Featured items include action figures, soft toys, and collectible items.
 Many of these pieces are extremely rare and in mint condition.
 This extensive selection of antique toys not only brings out the child within visitors, but also acts as important relics of times past.

 24. Chinatown Heritage Centre

 This museum delves into the lives of Chinatown’s first residents.
-Chinatown Heritage Centre plays an important role in educating visitors about the history of one of the country’s largest communities.
+Chinatown Heritage Centre plays an important role teaching visitors about the history of one of the country’s largest communities.
 If you want to learn about Singapore’s Chinese community, Chinatown Heritage Centre is the place to go.

 25. Buddha Tooth Relic Temple and Museum